donnierussellii/zork1c/README.md

-> Port Zork to C
-  You can't see any compiler here!

 This project grew out of my attempt to write a new parser for a 1980s text adventure game called Crystal Caverns.
 After finishing that project, I reused the code to port Zork I, the game that inspired it, to C.